SultanKhanfar/sultankhanfar.com/content/featured/Scully/index.md

   - July 2022 - May 2023
 ---

 Developed electroshock assay to investigate the effect of Resveramorph-3 (RVM-3) on seizure-like duration in C. elegans.
 Demonstrated that RVM-3 exhibited potent anti-seizure activity at picomolar concentrations using one-way ANOVA with Tukey's test.
-Earned maximum score on
+Earned maximum score on AP Research Portfolio, consisting of a <a href="/apresearch.pdf" target="_blank">5,000-word paper</a> and 20-minute presentation.
-<a href="https://apcentral.collegeboard.org/courses/ap-research" target="_blank">AP Research Portfolio</a>.